 If you are a high school student and are enrolled in Running Start, dual enrollment, International Baccalaureate or have earned AP credit, you are considered a first time freshman applicant.

-If you have completed a bachelor’s degree and, are seeking another undergraduate degree, you should apply as a Post Baccalaureate student using either the Seattle University Transfer Application or the Common Application for transfer admission.
+If you have completed a bachelor’s degree and, are seeking another undergraduate degree, you should apply as a Post Baccalaureate student using the Seattle University Transfer Application.

 If you applied to Seattle University within the past two years you can fill out an update form.
 If your prior application is older than two years, please fill out a new Seattle University Transfer Application.

 If you have earned college credits after graduating from high school you should re-apply as a transfer student.